Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Simulation studies

-Table~\ref{tab:mod_candidate} compares the performances of the model candidate sets produced by the proposed repro samples approach and the typical residual bootstrap approaches with different tuning criteria.
-We report the average cardinality of the model candidate sets (Cardinality) and the percentage of simulation cases where the true model $\tau_0$ is included in the model candidate sets (Inclusion of $\tau_0$).
-From Table~\ref{tab:mod_candidate}, we see that the proposed repro samples approach provides much smaller model candidate sets.
-For model (M1) where $n=50, p=1000$, with the repro samples approach we manage to cover the true model 100\% of the times with a model candidate set with size of only 2-3 on average out of the 1000 repro samples.
-Even in (M2) and (M3), where weak signals are present and identifying the true model is notoriously challenging, the proposed procedure produces candidate set that only consists of around 30 and 5 models on average, but covers the true model 98\% and 99.5\%of the times respectively.
-The bootstrap method, on the other hand, yields 100-200 models out of 1,000 replicates for (M1), around 1700-4000 models out of 10,000 bootstrap runs for (M2), and around 3000-6500 models out of 100,000 bootstrap samples for (M3), proportionate to a random search.
-This table clearly demonstrate the advantage of our proposed method in getting candidate models.
-The size of a candidate model set by our repo sample method is small and manageable, while those by the corresponding Bootstrap methods are all unreasonably large, making them inapplicable in practice.
+Table~\ref{tab:combined_model}, columns 3--4, compares the model candidate sets from the proposed repro samples approach and the residual bootstrap approaches with different tuning criteria.
+We report the average cardinality of the model candidate sets (Cardinality) and the percentage of simulation cases where the true model $\tau_0$ is included (Inclusion of $\tau_0$).
+From Table~\ref{tab:combined_model}, we see that the proposed repro samples approach provides much smaller model candidate sets.
+For (M1) where $n=50, p=1000$, the repro samples candidate sets achieve 100\% coverage for $\tau_0$ with a size of only 2--3 on average out of the 1000 repro samples.
+Even for (M2) and (M3), where weak signals make identifying the true model notoriously challenging, the proposed procedure produces a candidate set of around 30 and 5 models on average, respectively, while covering the true model 98\% and 99.5\% of the times.
+The bootstrap method, on the other hand, yields {50--600 models out of 1000 replicates for (M1), (M4) and (M5)}, around 1700--4000 models out of 10,000 bootstrap runs for (M2), and around 3000--6500 models out of 100,000 bootstrap samples for (M3), proportionate to a random search.
+In summary, Table~\ref{tab:combined_model} clearly demonstrates the advantage of our proposed method in finding candidate models.
+The size of the candidate model set by our repro samples method is small and manageable, while those by the corresponding bootstrap methods are all unreasonably large, making them inapplicable in practice.
+Furthermore, following a reviewer's suggestion, we have also tried constructing an alternative model candidate set by including all models on the solution path of EBIC using just the original data without the repro samples procedure.
+The empirical coverage of such an EBIC candidate set is not satisfactory except for (M1), as the coverage for (M2)--(M5) ranges only from 81.5\% to 94.5\%, which is not comparable to our repro samples approach in general.